malcommac/GitLabSwift/README.md

 })
 ```

-Currently GitLabSwift supports Personal Access Tokens you can create directly from your GitLab instance profile.
+GitLabSwift supports Personal Access Tokens you can create directly from your GitLab instance profile.
-Once ready each context is reachable by calling `gitlab.<context>.<api_call>`.
+Once ready, each context is reachable by calling `gitlab.<context>.<api_call>`.

-Each APIs is typesafe.
-When an API supports multiple options an options callback is used where each parameter is type-safe.
+Each endpoint is type-safe.
+When an API supports multiple options, an options callback is used where each parameter is type-safe.
 For example:

 ```swift